We know a lot of KneeBouncers out there love our various Shape Games, so we thought we’d share a fun way to extend shape learning: tangrams!

 - How could you make a square with the triangles?

-- How could you make an animal out of the shapes?
+- Can you make an animal out of the shapes?
+What animal?
+Which shapes do you need?

-- How could you make a monster out of the shapes?
+- Can you make a monster out of the shapes?
 What is your monster’s name?
 Why did you pick that name?

 - How could you build a house out of the shapes?
 Who lives in that house?
 What shapes did you use to build the house?

-Best part?
+The best part?
 Just have fun.
-This activity is all about creating.
-With a little math on the side.
+This activity is all about creating and using imagination, with a bit of math on the side, of course!